Calibrating OpenPGP CA security/usability tradeoffs

 Protecting the CA key

-The OpenPGP CA database currently contains the private key of the CA. This private key needs to be protected: it can create certifications that all users in the organization trust implicitly.
+In softkey mode, the OpenPGP CA database contains the private key of the CA. This private key needs to be protected: it can create certifications that all users in the organization trust implicitly.
 If an attacker gets access to the private CA key, they can certify keys to perform man-in-the-middle attacks on users.

 The OpenPGP CA database itself is not encrypted or otherwise protected, and the CA key is not currently password protected.
 This means that the database file needs to be protected appropriately (e.g. stored on removable encrypted storage, like dm-crypt/LUKS).

 Does my organization need an offline OpenPGP CA, or is an online instance okay?

 If the risk of a compromised CA key is unacceptable, OpenPGP CA should be run on an air-gapped (“offline”) system.

 For offline instances we suggest running OpenPGP CA on tails.